 Team members can use draft deployments to collaboratively build deployment packages.
 Once you’ve made your changes, simply save your draft.

 Team members share draft deployments, so one of your team can then jump in and add their own components.
-When the package is complete and everyone’s work has been included, you can validate the package and deploy the release, or schedule it for automatic deployment at a later time.
+When the package is complete, and everyone’s work has been included, you can validate the package and deploy the release, or schedule it for automatic deployment at a later time.

 Note that to refresh a team member's comparison filter, you will need to have at least comparison level access delegated to you for both the source and target.
 If a team member is no longer in the same Gearset team, you will not be able to load the draft that the team member created with the orgs he or she owned.
-More information on delegating permissions can be found here.

 How to save a draft deployment